 High quality furniture design

 VDS Culemborg is a furniture manufacturer in Culemborg, the Netherlands.
 They excel in the use of steel in their products.
 They design and manufacture mostly tables and chairs and work on private projects as well as office furniture.
-We were able to talk to Meil Pannekoek, to learn more on their take on, and use of, 3D printing.
+We had the opportunity to discuss with Meil Pannekoek and learn more about the company and how 3D printing benefits their business.

 Using 3D printing in a steel environment

 Since they primarily work with steel, a 3D printer doesn’t seem like an obvious match.
-But they have found multiple uses of this machine which translated in a return of investment within two months; Prototyping, tooling, fixtures and small serie production.
+VDS Culemborg found multiple uses of the Bolt Pro such as prototyping, tooling, fixtures and small productionseries.
+Furthermoe, the multiple applications with the Bolt Pro lead to an impressive two-month return on investment.

 3D printing vs CNC milling